Automotive fuse: Glass tube type

 There are a number of lookalike fuses which can easily be confused with these.
-In general this type of fuse will have an "AG" label of some kind, which originally stood for "Automobile Glass".
+In general this type of fuse will have an "AG" label of some kind, which originally stood for "Automobile Glass". or "All Glass" (sources conflict).
+AG-series fuses are rated for 125 VAC or 250 VAC, while SFE fuses are rated only to 32 V AC or DC and so are not intended for circuits connected to 120 or 250 VAC.
 There are at least seven different sizes of fuses with a 1/4 inch diameter.
 The fuses listed are the most common for the size, which is always a fast-acting fuse: